valkey-io/valkey-doc/docs/connect/_index.md

   - /docs/ui
 ---

-You can connect to Redis in the following ways:
+You can connect to Valkey in the following ways:

 * With the `redis-cli` command line tool
 * Via a client library for your programming language

-## Redis command line interface
+## Valkey command line interface

-The [Redis command line interface](/docs/connect/cli) (also known as `redis-cli`) is a terminal program that sends commands to and reads replies from the Redis server.
+The [Valkey command line interface](/docs/connect/cli) (also known as `redis-cli`) is a terminal program that sends commands to and reads replies from the Valkey server.
 It has the following two main modes:

-1. An interactive Read Eval Print Loop (REPL) mode where the user types Redis commands and receives replies.
+1. An interactive Read Eval Print Loop (REPL) mode where the user types Valkey commands and receives replies.
 2. A command mode where `redis-cli` is executed with additional arguments, and the reply is printed to the standard output.

 ## Client libraries

-It's easy to connect your application to a Redis database.
+It's easy to connect your application to a Valkey database.
 The official client libraries cover the following languages:

 * [C#/.NET](/docs/connect/clients/dotnet)
 * [Go](/docs/connect/clients/go)